Rules and Regulations 2020

 - Interference with Performances: Vendors are asked to respect ongoing performances at Harbourfront Centre.
 No audio or video devices are allowed in the Food Trucks (portable stereos, radios, CD or DVD players, etc.).

-- Closing Early due to Weather: If weather conditions call for potentially closing the Food Trucks, the decision to open or close will be made with the Vendor Coordinator together with all Vendors on-site.
+- Closing Early due to Weather: If weather conditions call for potentially closing the Food Trucks, the decision to open or to close it will be made with the Vendor Coordinator together with all Vendors on-site.
 The decision will be made by majority consensus.
 Said decision must be followed by ALL vendors on-site.

 - Product Sales: Food Truck vendors may only sell menu items that have been agreed upon in advance by Harbourfront Centre.
 The Vendor must provide the products that were approved in the application form and can make no changes or additions.
 Harbourfront Centre will require vendors to remove items that have not been approved.
-If the Vendor needs to change the menu from the original application, these new items must be approved by Harbourfront Centre at least one month in advance, before they are displayed to the public.
+If the Vendor needs to change the menu from the original application, these new items must approved by Harbourfront Centre at least one month in advance, before they are displayed to the public.

 Promotion and Signage

-- The Food Vendor shall not place on or in a public place any advertisement, legend, message or sign of any kind.
+- The Food Truck Vendor shall not place on or in a public place any advertisement, legend, message or sign of any kind.

 - Menu signs must look clean and professional.